-We can stay out of debt if we are not in debt and keep it that way and telling ourselves it is not easy.
-There will be the time that the desire of the flesh is very powerful to resist; e.q. buying a house, buying a new car, taking a vacation, eating in an expensive restaurant, little or big things add up.
+We can stay out of debt if we are not in debt and keep it that way, telling ourselves it is not easy.
+There will be a time that the desire of the Flesh is compelling to resist, e.q.
+Buying a house, buying a new car, taking a vacation, eating in an expensive restaurant, little or big things add up.
 It is easy to be in debt than not.
 It is easier said than done like Paul said to owe nothing to anyone.

 The best solution is to use the word in Psalm 37:21 “The wicked borrows and does not repay, But the righteous shows mercy and gives.”
-Though money doesn’t grow on trees; money can be earned but a real friend is hard to find.
+Though money doesn’t grow on trees, money can be earned, but a real friend is hard to find.
 Try to evaluate the situation.
-You did what was clearly written in Matthew 5:42 “Give to him who asks you, and from him who wants to borrow from you do not turn away.”
+You did what was written in Matthew 5:42 “Give to him who asks you, and from him who wants to borrow from you do not turn away.”

-Luke 6:35 “But love your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Most High.”
+Luke 6:35 “But love your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Highest.”

-When you choose to love your friend you denied the love of money which is the root of all evil.
-Matthew 6:24 No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+When you choose to love your friend, you deny the love of money, which is the root of all evil.
+Matthew 6:24 No one can serve two masters, for either he will hate and love the other or be devoted to the one and despise the other.

 You cannot serve God and money.

-Instead of giving them money to spend for one day I gave them start-up money that they can use to put up a business.
-About six families that I helped and it didn’t work.
-Maybe because of their inexperience in handling a business or they used it for personal needs.
-Years come to pass I never heard any more from them not that I will ask them about the investment but how they are doing.
+Instead of giving them money to spend for one day, I gave them start-up money that they could use to put up a business.
+About six families that I helped, and it didn’t work.
+Maybe because of their inexperience in handling a business, they used it for personal needs.
+Years came to pass.
+I never heard any more from them, not that I would ask them about the investment but how they were doing.
 They should realize that there is always a New Beginning.

-In business you failed once is not the end of the world, it just gives us the experience to be careful the next time opportunity knocks.
+In business, failing once is not the end of the world; it just gives us the experience to be careful the next time opportunity knocks.

-In Matthew 25:14-30—there is a good lesson to learn and anyone should read it in full.
+In Matthew 25:14-30—there is an excellent lesson to learn, and anyone should read it thoroughly.
 I encourage everyone also to learn from my experience.
-Matthew told the Parable of our Lord Jesus Christ, these are all about the master entrusted talents (Gold-Money) to his servants, this story is about trust, stewardship, investment, industriousness, and laziness as well.
+Matthew told the Parable of our Lord Jesus Christ.
+These are all about the master who entrusted talents (Gold-Money) to his servants; this story is about trust, stewardship, investment, perseverance, and laziness.
 When trust is given to you, cherish it, and handle it with care.

-In return, you may receive more and for those who mismanage or misuse it, the chance will be taken away.
-The Bible at the end of the parable said: “And cast the worthless servant into the outer darkness.
-In that place there will be weeping and gnashing of teeth.”
+You may receive more in return, and the chance will be taken away for those who mismanage or misuse it.
+So the Bible said at the parable’s end: “And cast the worthless servant into the outer darkness.
+In that place, there will be weeping and gnashing of teeth.”

 Below are written words that you might be interested to read to be your guide in your walk by faith, to fight temptations, and to be an inspiration to be a good steward of God.
-Let you walk and talk in goodness and be blessings to others.
+So let you walk and talk in goodness and be blessings to others.

-Proverbs 15:22 Plans fail for lack of counsel, but with many advisers, they succeed.
+Proverbs 15:22 Plans fail for lack of counsel, but they succeed with many advisers.

-Proverbs 19:2 Also it is not good for a person to be without knowledge and him who hurries
+Proverbs 19:2 Also, it is also unsuitable for a person without knowledge who hurries.

 Proverbs 12:15 The way of a fool is right in his own eyes, but a wise man listens to advice.

-Proverbs 24:6 For by wise guidance you can wage your war, and in the abundance of counselors there is victory.
+Proverbs 24:6 For by wise guidance you can wage your war, and there is victory in the abundance of counselors.

-Bible Verses about Saving & InvestingSaving up for a rainy day and putting your money to work in hope of multiplying is a wise thing to do and supported by Scripture.
+Bible Verses about Saving & InvestingSaving up for a rainy day and putting your money to work in the hope of multiplying is a wise thing to do and is supported by Scripture.

 Proverbs 21:5 “The plans of the diligent lead to profit as surely as haste leads to poverty.”

-Proverbs 21:20 “The wise store up choice food and olive oil, but fools gulp theirs down.”1 Corinthians 16:2 On the first day of every week, each one of you should set aside a sum of money in keeping with your income, saving it up, so that when I come no collections will have to be made.
+Proverbs 21:20 “The wise store up choice food and olive oil, but fools gulp theirs down.”
+1 Corinthians 16:2 On the first day of every week, each of you should set aside a sum of money in keeping with your income, saving it up, so that when I come, no collections will have to be made.

-Proverbs 30:24-25 Four things on earth are small, yet they are extremely wise: Ants are creatures of little strength, yet they store up their food in the summer.
+Proverbs 30:24-25 Four things on earth are tiny, yet they are extremely wise: Ants are creatures of little strength, yet they store up their food in the summer.